phoenixframework/phoenix/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome and should be discussed on the [phoenix-core mailing list](https://groups.google.com/group/phoenix-core).
+Feature requests are welcome and should be discussed on the [Phoenix subforum](https://elixirforum.com/c/phoenix-forum).
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
 Please provide as much detail and context as possible.